 Themes of temptation, jealousy, infidelity, revenge and insanity meant this wasn't an easy listening album, lyrically at least.
 Neil Finn's gift for gorgeous melodies remained intact, however, as showcased on such highlights as 'Into Temptation' and 'Better Be Home Soon.'

-Response to the first single, 'Better Be Home', was also uneven.
+Response to the first single, 'Better Be Home Soon', was also uneven.
 It peaked at No.2 on both the Australian and NZ charts, reached No.1 in Canada by October, but only achieved a disappointing No.42 in the USA.

 The often-snide condescension of the English music press to anything coming from the colonies (not just Crowded House) was encapsulated in a Melody Maker review of second single 'Sister Madly'.
 Dismissing the song as "Antipodean angst", critic David Stubbs sneered, "Crowded House are big in Canada, which sums it up really."